 The Emerging Technologist Abie Award recognizes a midcareer woman technologist in the first 10 years of her technical career.
 She uses her leadership and technological talents in high impact initiatives, and is making important contributions to the advancement of women in technology.

 Recipients are honored by the technical women’s community at Grace Hopper Celebration.
-The award includes a cash prize.
+The award also includes a cash prize of $10,000.

 Who Should Apply?

 This award is open to midcareer women technologists (mid-level managers and contributors) employed by for-profit, nonprofit, and government organizations.
 This includes:

 - Women technologists with established technical expertise who are nominated during the first 10 years of their technical careers (measured either from graduation/certification or from their entry into a technical role following a career change).

 - Women technologists in software development, research & development, or engineering, as well as those in other occupations that require deep technical specialization or knowledge.